Higher Order Automatic Differentiation of Higher Order Functions: Discussion and future work

 \subsection{Connection to the state of the art in AD implementation}

-As is common in denotational semantics research, we have here focused on an idealized language and simple translations to illustrate the main aspects of the method.
-There are a number of points where our approach is simplistic compared to the advanced current practice, as we now explain.
+As is common in denotational semantics research, we have focused here on an idealized language and simple translations to illustrate the main aspects of the method.
+There are a number of points where our approach is simplistic compared to the current state of the art, as we now explain.